 Your hand is connected by cords of tissue known as tendons, which enable you to use your joints, shake hands, pick up an item or even make a fist.
 Because these tendons are so vulnerable, sports injuries, work accidents or even auto crashes may lead to tendon injuries.
 As a result, people may lose their ability to move their hands freely.

-Hand surgery is one form of treatment for tendon injuries; the NJ hand surgeons at East Coast Plastic Surgery can help to restore cut, severed or damaged tendons.
+Hand surgery is one form of treatment for tendon injuries; the NJ hand surgeons at Rowe Plastic Surgery can help to restore cut, severed or damaged tendons.

 Hand Fractures, Lacerations and Trauma